-About the Owner
+About the Owners

 My love of cats goes way back.
 I grew up with cats.
 We lived out in the country, and our house was always crawling with them.
 Our family somehow lucked out with some really long-lived cats.
-One of my cats, Shaq, lived to be 16, and his mom, Muffin, whom I tried to name “biscuit” lived to be almost that old.
+One of my cats, Shaq, lived to be 16, and his mom, Muffin, whom I tried to name “Biscuit,” lived to be almost that old.
 They were like family members.
 They taught me responsibility and patience; and I was very excited, after going almost a decade without a cat, to adopt Hardy and have the chance to share that experience with my daughter.

 Our first experience with cat cafés came in 2016 when we visited one in Seoul, South Korea.
 My family and I could have spent all day there.
 I couldn’t help thinking that Columbia would be a perfect town for a cat café, with its student population and thriving, eclectic downtown.
 We’ve watched Columbia grow to be quite the bustling city, but it was still lacking a cat café!